glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 are what allow objects to be physically replicated and geographically distributed across multiple OSDs.

+Ceph implements its durability policies on the server side, so that a client that PUTs or GETs an object only talks to a single OSD.
+Once an object is PUT on an OSD, that OSD is in charge of replicating it to other OSDs, or performing the sharding, erasure coding, and distribution of coded shards.
+Intel has posted [a good description (with diagrams) on Ceph's replication and erasure coding data paths][Ceph EC data paths].

 Until I write up a more detailed explanation, here are a few good resources for finding out more about Ceph's architecture: